Operation Wandering Soul

 Operation Wandering Soul was a propaganda campaign and psychological warfare effort exercised by U.S. forces during the Vietnam War.
-It was an attempt to increase desertions and defections from Việt Cộng forces and weaken their morale.
+It was an attempt to increase desertions and defections from Viet Cong forces and weaken their morale.

-It was also to coerce the Việt Cộng forces into leaving and going home, weakening their numbers.
+It was also to coerce the Viet Cong forces into leaving and going home, weakening their numbers.

 Warfare campaign

 Like most cultures, Vietnamese culture includes beliefs and rituals that show respect for the dead.
 Vietnamese culture calls for a proper burial and it is believed that if this does not occur, the soul of the deceased continues to wander the earth thus becoming a "Wandering Soul," a ghost or spirit.

 It is the Vietnamese belief that the dead must be buried in their homeland, or their soul will wander aimlessly in pain and suffering.
 Vietnamese feel that if a person is improperly buried, then their soul wanders constantly.
 They can sometimes be contacted on the anniversary of their death and near where they died.
 Vietnamese honor these dead souls on a holiday when they return to the site where they died.
 The U.S. used this to their advantage and tried to trick the Viet-Congs into leaving by playing the audio recording of their dead friends wandering around.